 The explosion of knowledge over the last five hundred years in the West has rendered most of the biblical and creedal presuppositions to be unbelievable.
 They rise out of a world that no longer exists.
 Yet churches continue to operate as if eternal truth can be placed into these earthen vessels, proclaiming that in both the Bible and the creeds ultimate truth has been captured forever.
 The result is that Christianity seems less and less believable to more and more people.
 Can we separate the Christ experience from the dying explanations of the past?
 If we cannot then surely Christianity will continue its relentless journey into a declining irrelevance.

-This is an extract from “Charting a New Reformation: The Twelve Theses”.
+This is an extract from “Charting a New Reformation: The Twelve Theses” – some very provocative and thoughtful material.

 It was also in July 2016 that Paul Young, the author of ‘The Shack’ posted an article by Richard Rohr on his blog entitled, “Transformation is More Than a Change of Mind”.
 In the podcast with Rob Bell (see “Another Watershed – April 2016”) Richard had suggested that Christianity hasn’t made a very good job of exposing the ego.
 In this article there is an emphasis on the process of letting go.
 He writes: